Constructivism (philosophy of education): Overview

 The formalization of constructivism from a within-the-human perspective is commonly credited to Jean Piaget.
 Piaget described the mechanisms by which information from the environment and ideas from the individual interact to form internalized structures developed by learners.
 He identified processes of assimilation and accommodation as crucial in this interaction, as individuals construct new knowledge from their experiences.

 When individuals assimilate new information, they integrate it into their existing framework without altering that framework.
 This can happen when their experiences align with their internal view of the world, but it can also occur if they fail to update a flawed understanding.
 Accommodation is the process of adjusting one's mental representation of the external world to fit new experiences.
 It can be understood as the mechanism by which failure leads to learning.

-It is important to note that constructivism is not a specific pedagogy, but rather a theory explaining how learning occurs, regardless of the learning environment.
+Constructivism is not a specific pedagogy, but a theory explaining how learning occurs, regardless of the learning environment.
 However, constructivism is often associated with pedagogic approaches that promote active learning, or learning by doing.
 While there is much enthusiasm for constructivism as a design strategy, some experts believe that it is more of a philosophical framework than a theory that can precisely describe instruction or prescribe design strategies.